derpaule/RSOB-22-0369/README.md

 Plots were saved as postscript files, and edited into publication-quality figures using Adobe Illustrator.
 The legend to the pre-figures in the markdown document contain information for which figure they were used in the manuscript.\
 The bookdown document was created based on [bookdown](https://bookdown.org/yihui/bookdown/), and [rtemps](https://github.com/bblodfon/rtemps).

-Feel free to contact me if you spot errors, want to develop the scripts into something more useful for the community etc.
+Please reach out to me if you spot errors, have probles with the scripts/data, or want to develop the scripts into something more useful for the community etc.

 ---
 ## ITC